-Giving yourself a simple roadmap like this can make interacting with prospects much easier.
-While conversations will veer their own way and you will often have to deviate from your framework, you can always re-enter the framework at the next logical step and continue to move the conversation toward working together.
+Giving yourself a simple roadmap like this can make interacting with prospects much more natural.
+While conversations will veer their way, and you will often have to deviate from your framework, you can always re-enter the structure at the next logical step and continue to move the conversation toward working together.

 Tip #7) Create a Social Media Calendar

 Social selling is built around the concept of continually delivering value to prospects until they have trust in you.
-To do this, you’ll need to have a well-defined plan and a list of resources ready to share both on your own feeds and with your prospects.
+You’ll need to have a well-defined plan and a list of resources ready to share both on your feeds and with your prospects.

 Typically, you should aim to share at least one resource per day on your feed.
 That doesn’t mean that it has to be an article.
-It could be a quote.
-A genuine thought you had.
-Anything that would position you as an expert in your field and a solver of problems for your ideal customers and clients.
+It could be a quote—a genuine thought you had.
+Position yourself as an expert in your field and a solver of problems for your ideal customers and clients.

 Tip #8) Automate What You Can

-While social selling will always require at least some acts to be handled manually, there are some things that can be safely automated.
+While social selling will always require you to handle some activities manually, some things can be automated.
 Doing so will allow you to free up your time and focus on your broader strategies, instead of performing repeatable, mundane tasks.

-Prospecting is a good example of something that can be moderated on some platforms.
-There are many software solutions that can help you to sift through your LinkedIn connections, connect with new people, and find people that match specific criteria on the platform.
+Prospecting is an excellent example of something that can be moderated on some platforms.
+Many software solutions can help you to sift through your LinkedIn connections, connect with new people, and find people that match specific criteria on the platform.

 Additionally, posting status updates on your accounts can be automated as well.
-While we do recommend that our clients post by-hand, scheduling content sharing and interesting tidbits to share with your audience can free up your time to focus on the most important aspect of social selling: engaging in conversations.
+While we do recommend that our clients post-by-hand, scheduling content sharing and exciting tidbits to share with your audience can free up your time to focus on the most crucial aspect of social selling: engaging in conversations.